Gnocchi + Cannelloni = Gnoccoloni

 How to Make Gnocchi + Cannelloni = Gnoccoloni

-This pasta masterpiece is the marriage of gnocchi and cannelloni – aptly named, GNOCCOLONI!
-Invented in 2018 by Italian born (Australian) Masterchef contestant, Gina Ottaway, they are widely sought after and utterly delicious!
-Gina joined me in the kitchen to create these mezzaluna shaped morsels of pasta using the same ingredients as gnocchi, then stuffed them with a delectable ricotta and spinach filling which will melt in your mouth.
-You can’t miss this pasta invention – it’s an Italian dish recreated and it’s EVERYTHING.
+To create these mezzaluna-shaped morsels of pasta, Gina joined me in the kitchen and used the same ingredients as gnocchi.
+Then, she stuffed them with delicious ricotta and spinach filling that will melt in your mouth.
+You can’t miss this pasta invention, as it’s an Italian dish recreated and EVERYTHING.

-Watch video recipe:
+Watch Gnoccoloni recipe:

 gnocchi